 TAIPEILOVE* is a documentary from Berlin filmmaker Lucie Liu.

-Taiwan is the first country in Asia that on may 2017 ruled that same-sex couples should have the right to marry, even if the proposal was defeated in a recent referendum.
+Taiwan is the first country in Asia that in May 2017 ruled that same-sex couples should have the right to marry, even if the proposal was defeated in a recent referendum.

 Taiwan’s fight for marriage equality is the result of a long journey.
-TaipeiLove* is a documentary focus on Taipei perception of homosexuality in Taiwanese society.
+TaipeiLove* is a documentary focus on Taipei’s perception of homosexuality in Taiwanese society.

-The movie provides a deeper understanding for breaking down stereotypes and start to think about what is love: a feeling that is inclusive and indiscriminate.
+The movie provides a deeper understanding of breaking down stereotypes and starts to think about what is love: a feeling that is inclusive and indiscriminate.

 Interview by Dominique Musorrafiti

 China-underground: Can you tell us something about you?